Little Girl Blue (album): Aftermath

-The success of 'I Loves You, Porgy' resulted in Bethlehem going on to exploit their Simone recordings for the next couple of years, all without her consent.
+The success of "I Loves You, Porgy" resulted in Bethlehem going on to exploit their Simone recordings for the next couple of years, all without her consent.
 On the one hand, the following March they released the album Nina Simone and Her Friends (1960).
 This compilation album had four tracks each from Simone, Carmen McRae, and Chris Connor (all three artists had left the label by this time).
-With respect to the Simone tracks, the album featured, along with 'I Loves You, Porgy', the remaining three cuts from the 1957 recording session.
+With respect to the Simone tracks, the album featured, along with "I Loves You, Porgy", the remaining three cuts from the 1957 recording session.
 On the other hand, Bethlehem would go on to release a series of singles.
 Thus over the next couple of years Simone singles would come both from the new material she was recording for Colpix, and from the 1957 Bethlehem session.
-Bethlehem would go on to release every track from that session either as A Side or B Side (and sometimes both) with the final single appearing in August 1962.
+Bethlehem would go on to release every track from that session either as A-side or B-side (and sometimes both) with the final single appearing in August 1962.

-Little Girl Blue track list
+Track listing

 Fourteen tracks were recorded at the December 1957 session for the album, of which eleven of the songs were included in the release of Little Girl Blue in February 1959.

 Remaining tracks from the 1957 recording session

-These tracks would appear on the contemporary album Nina Simone and Her Friends (1960) and as singles (either A Sides or B Sides) over the period of 1959-1962.
+These tracks would appear on the contemporary album Nina Simone and Her Friends (1960) and as singles (either A-sides or B-sides) over the period of 1959–1962.
+The British Parlophone label as part of their 'Bethlehem Series' issued in 1962 a single called "The Intimate Nina Simone", with "I Loves You, Porgy" added to the three tracks.
 Some later editions of the album would include them as bonus tracks, such as Little Girl Blue (1992 Extended Version) and Jazz as Played in an Exclusive Side Street Club (2002 Remaster).